freenas/freenas-docs/userguide/plugins.rst

 If a newer version of the application is available as a plugin, a button to update the application will also appear.

-.. note:: the "Service status" of a plugin must be turned to "ON"
-          before the installed application is available.
+.. note:: The "Service status" of a plugin must be turned to "ON" before the installed application is available.
 Before starting the service, check to see if it has a configuration menu by clicking its entry in the "Plugins" section of the tree.
 If the application is configurable, this will open a graphical screen that contains the available configuration options.
 Plugins which are not configurable will instead display a message with a hyperlink for accessing the software.
 However, that hyperlink will **not work** until the plugin is started.

 You should always review a plugin's configuration options before attempting to start it. some plugins have options that need to be set